awwaiid/thelackthereof/content/Talking DC Vote Blues.md

 In contrast, to change the results of the 1972 Nixon-McGovern election you'd change votes in 26 states starting with Alaska and working your way down the list.
-You'd have to change over 3 million votes to do it the most effecient way possible.
+You'd have to change over 3 million votes to do it the most efficient way possible.

 So I'm looking at this site, which contains all sorts of information about